 - THE MASTER OF ARTS IN ENGLISH EDUCATION, LICENSURE CONCENTRATION is designed to prepare the licensed, in-service secondary English teacher to be a leader, researcher, and master teacher.
 It is designed for English teachers with an initial ("A") license who, after the successful completion of the program, will obtain the North Carolina "M" license in English (9-12)

-- THE MASTER OF ARTS IN TEACHING, ENGLISH 9-12 SPECIALIZATION is part of an interdisciplinary degree housed in the School of Education.
-This degree, compatible with Lateral Entry licensure, allows graduates of accredited colleges or universities to seek teaching licensure in an appropriate area.
-This program has two phases; completion of Phase I leads to initial ("A") licensure, and at the conclusion of Phase II candidates will be recommended for "M" licensure.
-The English 9-12 Specialization accepts candidates with undergraduate degrees other than English, though admission may require completion of some undergraduate coursework.
+- THE MASTER OF ARTS IN TEACHING, ENGLISH 9-12 SPECIALIZATION and MIDDLE GRADES LANGUAGE ARTS SPECIALIZATION are parts of an interdisciplinary degree housed in the School of Education.
+This degree, compatible with Residency licensure, allows graduates of accredited colleges or universities to seek teaching licensure in an appropriate area.
+The English 9-12 and Middle Grades Language Arts Specializations accept candidates with undergraduate degrees other than English, though admission may require completion of some undergraduate coursework.

 For more information on the Graduate Program in English, contact Dr. Roger Ladd.